 What is one thing you will do your first week in Canada?

 Congratulations on finishing this short Cultural Orientation to cultural diversity in preparation for your journey to Manitoba and Red River College.
 I hope that you will continue to actively learn and develop your intercultural competence, with the confidence to contribute your own perspectives, experiences, and competence in this learning community.

 We can’t wait to meet you and welcome you to Red River College!

-- Fill out the Cultural Awareness Course Completion Survey.
+- Fill out the Cultural Orientation Completion Survey.

-- You will be prompted to upload your completed Reflection Worksheet an Personal Action Plan as part of the survey.
+- You will be prompted to upload your completed Reflection Worksheet and Personal Action Plan as part of the survey.

 Advising with your Student Integration Coordinator

 Do you have questions?
 You can contact your Student Integration Coordinator with questions about your experience.
 We are happy to answer your questions, connect you to supports, and offer encouragement and resources to support your success.